tc39/proposal-weakrefs/README.md

 * WeakReferences are now Stage 2
 * Till Schneidereit has joined as a co-champion
-* Bradley Meck has a V8 implementation of the old API.
-He will be updating it to the new API.
 * Till has a prototype of the new API in the SPideRMonkey console